One of the major drawbacks to selling products or services on the internet is that your customers don’t get a chance to give them a test drive.

 Sure, the image on the left displays the product well, but it’s the one on the right that shows who you become while wearing it.

-Hero shots aren’t limited strictly to the Tom-Brady-springing-into-action variety.
+Hero shots aren’t limited strictly to the Tom Brady-springing-into-action variety.
 In fact, your hero shot can be of anything.
 The key is that it needs to help the viewer imagine themselves enjoying the benefit of your offer.
+(To learn how to select the best stock photos for your marketing campaigns, download this guide.)

 Angie Schottmuller of Three Deep Marketing and conversion optimization service Visual Website Optimizer put together an insightful webinar about it that we highly recommend you check out.